 On 3 June, Florencio Pérez Nájera (42) and Alejandro Hernández García (40) went to the community of Llano Largo, Department of Jutiapa (South) to participate in a CODECA meeting and did not return home.
 In the morning of 4 June, their families found their bodies near the entrance of their homestead (caserío), killed by apparent machete wounds.
 As leaders of CODECA they defended the land, territory and labour rights in their communities.
 These killings occurred shortly after President Jimmy Morales’ discredited and stigmatized CODECA’s activities in a public speech on 2 May.

-This is the seventh deadly attack against human rights defenders in Guatemala in less than a month, causing concern for the safety of all defenders across the country.
+That was the seventh deadly attack against human rights defenders in Guatemala in less than a month, causing concern for the safety of all defenders across the country.
 All killings took place in a context of recurring violence against defenders working on rights related to land, territory and the environment, including the recent killings of Luis Arturo Marroquín and Francisco Munguia (CODECA members) as well as Ramon Choc Sacrab, José Can Xol and Mateo Chamám Paau from the Campesino Committee of the Highlands (Comité Campesino del Altiplano, CCDA).

-- Ask them to initiate a prompt, impartial and thorough investigation on the killings of Florencio Pérez, Alejandro Hernández from CODECA and other human rights defenders from CCDA.
+- Ask them to initiate a prompt, impartial and thorough investigation on the killings of Florencio Pérez, Alejandro Hernández and Juana Raymundo from CODECA and other human rights defenders from CCDA.
 The investigation should include the theory of the attack being a possible retaliation for their legitimate activities as human rights defenders, as mentioned in the recently adopted General Instruction to investigate against human rights defenders from Guatemala’s Attorney General.

 - Urge them to take all appropriate measures to guarantee the safety of all CODECA and CCDA members at risk in accordance with their wishes.